ASYNC-Security/async-security.github.io/bsidesamman-2025-writeup.md

 [+] Writing hash to file for (mustafa.yaseen)
 ```

-Now we have accomplished the attack lets look at the hash
+Now we have accomplished the attack let's look at the hash

 ```
 cat mustafa.txt